HTML Forms

 Use form control elements to collect user data.
 These are elements users will interact with on the form, (e.g. text boxes, dropdowns, checkboxes and buttons.)

-• Labels accept a for attribute, which associates it with a particular input.
-The input we want to associate with a label needs an id attribute with the same value as the label’s for attribute.
+attribute, which associates it with a particular input.
+The input we want to associate with a label needs anid

 1